Khulekani2001-birth/Automarker/README.md

 # Automarker
-An app for making quizzes
+An automarker app for marking Python assignments for students.